yoctoproject/poky/documentation/ref-manual/features.rst

    in the Yocto Project Development Tasks Manual.
 For information on tracing and profiling, see the :doc:`/profile-manual/index`.

+-  *tools-profile:*: Installs profiling tools such as ``perf``.
+See the :ref:`profile-manual/intro:Yocto Project Profiling and Tracing Manual` for more information.

 -  *tools-sdk:* Installs a full SDK that runs on the device.

 -  *tools-testapps:* Installs device testing tools (e.g. touchscreen